-- Keep all combustible materials including rags and spare clothing away from area. - Keep all flammable fuels and liquids stored separately from work area. - Visually inspect work area when job is completed for the slightest traces of smoke or embers. - If welding or cutting outside, make sure you are in a cleared off area, free from dry tender and debris that might start a forest or grass fire. - Do not weld on tanks, drums or barrels that are closed, pressurized or anything that held flammable liquid or material.
+- Keep all combustible materials including rags and spare clothing away from area. • - Keep all flammable fuels and liquids stored separately from work area. - Visually inspect work area when job is completed for the slightest traces of smoke or embers. - If welding or cutting outside, make sure you are in a cleared off area, free from dry tender and debris that might start a forest or grass fire. - Do not weld on tanks, drums or barrels that are closed, pressurized or anything that held flammable liquid or material.

 Metal is hot after welding or cutting!
-Always use gloves and or tongs when handling hot pieces of metal.
-Remember to place hot metal on fire-proof surfaces after handling.
-Serious burns and injury can result if material is improperly handled.
+Always use gloves and or tongs when handling hot pieces of under the state of can result if material is improperly handled.